top-sim/topsim/docs/source/index.rst

 'Actors'; some are initialised and start at the beginning of the simulation;
 others are activated by other Actors throughout the duration of the simulation.
-The different Actors, their roles, and how they may be invoked, are discussed in more detail in the :ref:`actors` section.
+The different Actors, their roles, and how they may be invoked, are discussed in more detail in the section.

-Actors will often store and exchange information between each other through Resources; Resources may be part of an Actor (as is the case with the Telescope); or they may be independent of any Actor (as is the case with the Cluster).
-More information can be found in :ref:`resources`.

 The primary motivation of TopSim is to test new models of scheduling and planning for Radio Astronomy post-processing.
 As a result, the focus of